Distillation

 Many observations → Summary Agent that can't fit them all in context

-Targeting is information loss — this is why the source persists.
-Reading only the /connect skill, you can connect notes but can't adapt the procedure to a novel situation.
-The methodology notes handle that.
+Targeting is information loss — which is why the source persists.
+Reading only the /connect skill, you can connect notes but can't adapt the procedure to a novel situation; the methodology notes handle that.

-Warning: a distillate can look adequate while losing behavioral influence — compressed experience is often less active than the raw traces it replaced (Faithful Self-Evolvers).
+A distillate can also look adequate while quietly losing behavioral influence: compressed experience is often less active than the raw traces it replaced (Faithful Self-Evolvers).

 Relationship to constraining